henrygd/bigger-picture/readme.md

 Type: `string`

 HTML that will be rendered in the container.
+When using HTML, please control dimensions with CSS.
+No need to pass `width` or `height`.

 For advanced use, you can pass an empty string, then mount a component using the [`onOpen`](#onopen) or [`onUpdate`](#onupdate) methods: